carlosvouking/carlosvouking.github.io/_posts/2018-06-11-Git as a stupid content tracker-:-its internal working principles.md

 Inside the folder **b0/**, there is a file whose name corresponds to the remainig characters coming after the **'b0'** starting digits of the hash key.
-Git
+Git usually keeps its objects contents in a folder-like structure.